 Games like poker, blackjack, and roulette are also trending worldwide online just like brick-and-mortar casinos.

 iGaming is firmly established as a major entertainment sector, with a substantial global audience, particularly among younger demographics.
-The online casino landscape features numerous high-revenue platforms with key players such as Flutter Stars Group, GVC Holdings, and Bet365.
+The online casino landscape features numerous high-revenue platforms with key players such as Flutter Entertainment, Entain, and Bet365.

 A significant portion of online gamblers favor playing from home, often using mobile devices, with commuting also being a time for online gambling activity for some.
-The global iGaming market is projected to maintain its growth trajectory in 2025, further solidifying the industry’s expansion and its appeal to businesses.
+The global iGaming market is projected to maintain its growth trajectory through 2026 and beyond, further solidifying the industry’s expansion and its appeal to businesses.

 The future of iGaming

 The outlook for the iGaming industry remains exceptionally positive, building upon its consistent growth.
-The sports betting market, for example, was valued significantly and is projected for substantial growth by 2028, indicating a strong annual growth rate.
+The online gambling market is expected to grow from $117.5 billion in 2025 to $186.58 billion by 2029 at a 12.3% CAGR.
+North America is the fastest-growing region at a 15.40% CAGR through 2031, driven by continued state-level legalization in the US.
 This potential will likely drive further evolution within the casino sector, with operators focusing on adapting to consumer preferences and offering attractive bonuses and promotions.

 The iGaming landscape is expected to attract a broader demographic, with younger generations increasingly participating alongside existing players.
 The industry will likely focus on developing the next generation of social entertainment platforms tailored to future audiences while maintaining satisfaction among current users.